lanl/LaGriT/docs/pages/docs/commands/EXODUS.md

 `file_name` and `cmo_name` are the names of the ExodusII file and mesh object to write.

 **`psets`** Dump ExodusII file with vertex sets.
-The keyword pests as token 5 will cause all psets (lists of vertex numbers) associated with the mesh object to be written to the ExodusII output file.
+The keyword psets as token 5 will cause all psets (lists of vertex numbers) associated with the mesh object to be written to the ExodusII output file.

 **`eltsets`** Dump ExodusII file with element sets.
 The keyword eltsets as token 6 will cause all eltsets (lists of cell numbers) associated with the mesh object to be written to the ExodusII output file.